PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/open-policy-agent-opa/index.md

 categories:
   - Kubernetes
 #slug: kubernetes/introduction-to-open-policy-agent-opa/
-summary: The Open Policy Agent (OPA) is an open-source engine to author declarative policies as code and use those policies as a component of the decision-making process.
-OPA provides a high-level declarative language ‘Rego’ to author policy as code.
+summary: The Open Policy Agent (OPA) is a policy engine to author declarative policies as code and use those policies as a component of the decision-making process.
 ShowToc: true
-TocOpen: false
+TocOpen: true
 images:
-  - introduction-to-open-policy-agent-opa-cover.jpg
+  - images/introduction-to-open-policy-agent-opa-cover.jpg
 cover:
-    image: "introduction-to-open-policy-agent-opa-cover.jpg"
+    image: "images/introduction-to-open-policy-agent-opa-cover.jpg"
     alt: "Introduction to Open Policy Agent (OPA)"
     caption: "Introduction to Open Policy Agent (OPA)"
     relative: true # To use relative path for cover image, used in hugo Page-bundles